Coding4Buddies/BatShooter/README.md

     }
 }
 ```
-`Take Note: Follow on how the File is formatted and once you input something wrong, the program will surely crash.
-Ps.
-Didnt put Try and Catch in that line of code`
+`Take Note: Follow on how the File is formatted and once you input something wrong, the program will not run`

 ## **Application of Data Structure in the Game** 💾
 In the game, we used two ADT.
 One is a Linked List, which is responsible for storing, displaying and removing the bats in the game, and the other is a linked hash map, which is used to read the JSON file mentioned above.